AgileCap business loans for insurance agencies review

 What to watch out for an AgileCap business loan?

 - Doesn’t operate in all states.
-You won’t be able to qualify for AgileCap’s loans if your business is located in Vermont, South Dakota or Washington, DC.
+You won’t be able to qualify for AgileCap’s loans if your business is located in South Dakota, Vermont or Washington, DC.

 - High origination fee.
 While it’s common for business loans to come with an origination fee, AgileCap’s run a couple percentage points higher than the usual 2% to 5%.

 - Not forthcoming about rates.
-AgileCap doesn’t like to reveal the range of APRs it offers until it has more information about your business, making it difficult to make a quick comparison.
+AgileCap doesn’t reveal the range of APRs it offers until it has more information about your business, making it difficult to make a quick comparison.

 What does the Internet say about AgileCap?

 Virtually nothing.
-As of June 2018, it doesn’t have a page on the Better Business Bureau site and its Trustpilot page has no reviews.
-It also doesn’t have any mentions on Reddit, Yelp or insurance-specific forums.
+As of June 2020, it has a page on the Better Business Bureau site, is accredited and has an A+ rating — but no reviews.
+It also doesn’t have any reviews on Trustpilot or mentions on Reddit, Yelp or insurance-specific forums.
 But this might not necessarily be a red flag.
 Such niche lenders tend to have less of a web presence.

 The best way to learn about past customer experiences is through its web page, where you can find the names of agents and agencies that have worked with AgileCap in the past.